b-rbmp/cv-gesture-recognition/README.md

 ### Dataset

-The dataset used for training the gesture recognition models is an adapted version of the HaGRID dataset, containing 153,735 training images from HaGRID (Hand Gesture Recognition Image Dataset) [1] modified for image classification instead of object detection.
+The dataset used for training the gesture recognition models is an adapted version of the HaGRID dataset, containing 153,735 images from HaGRID (Hand Gesture Recognition Image Dataset).
+[1] modified for image classification instead of object detection.
 The dataset contains images of Hand Gestures being performed by different individuals under various lighting conditions and backgrounds.
 There are 19 labelled classes corresponding to different hand gestures, containing around 6900 images per class.
 The possible labels can be seen below:

 Gesture Classes: